weizhou/weizhou.github.io/glimg/README.md

   - slope: Amount of color change.
 Default 0.
 Values between -.3 and .3 are best.
 - GLImgSepiaToneFilter: Simple sepia tone filter
   - intensity: The degree to which the sepia tone replaces the normal image color (0.0 - 1.0, with 1.0 as the default)
+- GLImgOpacityFilter: Adjusts the alpha channel of the incoming image
+  - opacity: The value to multiply the incoming alpha channel for each pixel by (0.0 - 1.0, with 1.0 as the default)
+- GLImgLuminanceThresholdFilter: Pixels with a luminance above the threshold will appear white, and those below will be black
+  - threshold: The luminance threshold, from 0.0 to 1.0, with a default of 0.5
+- GLImgAdaptiveThresholdFilter: Determines the local luminance around a pixel, then turns the pixel black if it is below that local luminance and white if above.
+This can be useful for picking out text under varying lighting conditions.
+  - blurRadiusInPixels: A multiplier for the background averaging blur radius in pixels, with a default of 4.
+- GLImgAverageLuminanceThresholdFilter: This applies a thresholding operation where the threshold is continually adjusted based on the average luminance of the scene.
+  - thresholdMultiplier: This is a factor that the average luminance will be multiplied by in order to arrive at the final threshold to use.
+By default, this is 1.0.
+- GLImgChromaKeyingFilter: For a given color in the image, sets the alpha channel to 0.
+This is similar to the ChromaKeyBlend, only instead of blending in a second image for a matching color this doesn't take in a second image and just turns a given color transparent.
+  - thresholdSensitivity: How close a color match needs to exist to the target color to be replaced (default of 0.4)
+  - smoothing: How smoothly to blend for the color match (default of 0.1)
+- GLImgVibranceFilter: Adjusts the vibrance of an image
+  - vibrance: The vibrance adjustment to apply, using 0.0 as the default, and a suggested min/max of around -1.2 and 1.2, respectively.
+- HighlightShadowTint: Allows you to tint the shadows and highlights of an image independently using a color and intensity
+  - shadowTintColor: Shadow tint RGB color (GPUVector4).
+Default: {1.0f, 0.0f, 0.0f, 1.0f} (red).
+  - highlightTintColor: Highlight tint RGB color (GPUVector4).
+Default: {0.0f, 0.0f, 1.0f, 1.0f} (blue).
+  - shadowTintIntensity: Shadow tint intensity, from 0.0 to 1.0.
+Default: 0.0
+  - highlightTintIntensity: Highlight tint intensity, from 0.0 to 1.0, with 0.0 as the default.

 ### Image processing